Jiangzhai: Site

 The Jiangzhai site is located on the east bank of the Lin River in Lintong District, Xi'an, Shaanxi, only 15 km east of the Banpo site and about 30 km from the center of Xi'an.
 Excavated between 1972 and 1979, it is a prehistoric settlement site of the Neolithic period in the Yellow River basin.
 The Jiangzhai site was founded around 4700 BC and contains the remains of five different cultural phases of the Neolithic Yangshao culture, such as the Hanpo type, Shijia type, Miaodigou type, Xiwangcun type, and KeShanZhuang II type of the Longshan culture.
 It is the largest and most complete Neolithic village site discovered so far in the Yellow River basin.
 Of the site, 16,580 m^{2} has been excavated, resulting in the discovery of 600 tombs and 10,000 objects of interest, most of them being utensils such as pottery and bone utensils.
 Some brass artifacts were also found, the oldest copper artifacts found in China.
 The total area of the site is estimated at 50,000 m^{2}, and consisted of a village with around 100 homes.The homes were built with simple materials, for example, bamboos.
-People then knew to put a roof for their houses and rooms for other uses just like modern day houses.